darshan-hpc/darshan/darshan-util/pydarshan/docs/usage.rst

 Darshan CFFI backend interface
 ------------------------------

-Generally, it is more convienient to access a Darshan log from Python using the `Report` interface, which also caches already fetched information such as log records on a per-module basis.
+Generally, it is more convenient to access a Darshan log from Python using the `Report` interface, which also caches already fetched information such as log records on a per-module basis.
 If this seems like an unwanted overhead, the CFFI interface can be used directly to gain